Cultural impact of Harry Styles: Fame and stardom

 Harry Styles has been labelled one of the most influential artists by several media publications.
 He is one of the richest musicians in the United Kingdom, with an estimated net worth of £225 million as of 2025.
 Styles's musical career began in 2010 as part of the boy band One Direction, which became one of the best-selling boy bands of all time before going on an indefinite hiatus in 2016.
-He has released three solo studio albums, all of which were commercially successful.
+He has released four solo studio albums, all of which were commercially successful.

 Styles has been referred to as a pop icon, a fashion icon, and a global icon.
 He is considered to be among the most successful solo artists to have emerged from a band.
 Ben Beaumont-Thomas of The Guardian wrote that Styles is "a star who has negotiated one of the most difficult transitions in music – from boyband to solo artist – with more panache than even successful forebears such as Justin Timberlake and Robbie Williams".
 He has often been described as a successor to artists such as Elton John, David Bowie, Elvis Presley, Freddie Mercury, Michael Jackson, Prince, and Little Richard.
 Rolling Stone UK named Styles the "new King of Pop" in 2022.
 He is considered to be one of the culture-defining figures shaping masculinity, femininity, gender fluidity, and individuality through his fashion and lifestyle.